AAA Foundation for Traffic Safety Releases Road Debris Study

 The AAA report also recommends that drivers take steps to avoid hitting any debris that’s on the road.
 They recommend carefully watching the road at least 10-15 seconds ahead, so as to have time to maneuver around debris safely.
 According to the study, 37 percent of all fatal crashes involving road debris occurred because a driver swerved to avoid an object, then overcompensated and lost control of the vehicle.
 AAA also recommends not tailgating.
 If the vehicle in front hits something, without a few seconds to react, the tailgating driver will hit it, too, and could cause damage to the vehicle and lead to an accident.

 The AAA report demonstrates that road debris can be very dangerous to drivers everywhere, but that the vast majority of such accidents are preventable.
 If drivers take precautions and secure their loads to prevent items from falling off their vehicles and other drivers are always paying close attention to their surroundings and driving defensively, most of these accidents won’t happen.

-If you or a loved one have been injured or killed in an accident involving debris in the roadway that came from another vehicle, please contact the Automobile Injury Lawyer at the Hill Law Firm as soon as possible, so that we can investigate and hold responsible those who have been negligent and caused your injuries or wrongful death.
+If you or a loved one have been injured or killed in an accident involving debris in the roadway that came from another vehicle, please contact the San Antonio car accident attorney at the Hill Law Firm as soon as possible, so that we can investigate and hold responsible those who have been negligent and caused your injuries or wrongful death.
 We have the knowledge and the experience to hold them accountable and to protect your rights under the law.